Hanel32/Datascience_Statistics_Drawer_Python/README.md

 - Linear Analysis: A survey of Linear Algebra
 - Statistics Analysis: A survey of Statistics
 - Probability Analysis: A survey of Probability Theory
-- Hypothesis Analysis: A survey of Hypothesis Testing and margin of error
+- Hypothesis Analysis: A survey of Hypothesis Testing, Confidence Intervals, P-hacking, A/B Tests, Bayesian Inference
-- Confidence Analysis: A survey of Confidence in the results of testing
 - Gradient Analysis: A survey of Gradient Descent, the popular mechanic involved in Machine Learning

 Please note: